 If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
-This review is generally performed over a one- to two-day period.
-Recipients will have an opportunity to resolve any identified noncompliance issues if necessary following the EOBGR interview.
+This review is generally performed over a one-two day period depending on the number of awards that require a review.
+Recipients will have an opportunity to resolve any identified noncompliance issues if necessary, following the EOBGR interview.
 In addition, award recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

 - 3. Alleged Noncompliance Referral (ANCR).
 An ANCR is an allegation of suspected noncompliance that originates from an internal source within the COPS Office or an external referral from one of many sources.
-Internal ANCRs generally originate from the COPS Office Grants Administration Division, the COPS Office Finance Division, or the COPS Office Legal Division, although any COPS Office component may refer a noncompliance issue to the ANCR.
+Internal ANCRs generally originate from the COPS Office Grants Administration Division, the COPS Office Finance Division, or the COPS Office, Office of the General Counsel, although any COPS Office component may refer a noncompliance issue to the ANCR.
 External noncompliance referrals may be received from anonymous complainants, media, citizens, law enforcement agencies, other federal agencies, or other outside sources.
 On a case-by-case basis, COPS Office ANCR staff members determine the appropriate course of action to take to investigate complaints of alleged noncompliance.
-This may include phone or letter contact or a site visit or an EOBGRby COPS Office staff or the Office of the Inspector General (OIG).
+This may include phone or letter contact or a site visit or an EOBGR by COPS Office staff or the Office of the Inspector General (OIG).
 Each ANCR referral is resolved as a violation or nonviolation based upon supporting documentation and/or other factors used to make a determination for compliance or noncompliance. - 4.
 Audit Liaison.
 The OIG may conduct a random audit for any recipient of a COPS Office award.
 In the event your agency has undergone an OIG audit and there are audit recommendations (findings) resulting from noncompliance and/or poor accountability practices, the COPS Office Audit Liaison will work with your agency to resolve and close these recommendations.
 Remedies to close recommendations may include repayment of award funds and/or providing adequate documentation to demonstrate compliance and/or providing proof of policies or procedures that were created or revised to directly address the causes for the noncompliance as a proactive preventative measure to avoid future noncompliance.